All Episodes

 So the more terrible art they're buying, the less cocaine they can snort, and so they'll cause less global warming.

-That's right, all these starving artists, by the way.
+All these starving artists, by the way.

-I see no problem in all of us becoming government funded artists with free health care.
+I see no problem in all of us becoming government-funded artists with free health care.

-I think that economic model is right for the United States, uh, and I'm glad that that she's decided to stand up and uh and argue for it.
+And I'm glad that she's decided to stand up and argue for it.

 Let's go to Danny in Cookville, Tennessee.

-Danny, you're live on the Rush Limbaugh show.
+Danny, you're live on the Rush Limbaugh Show.

-The only they're gonna do for health care the same thing that Detroit did for sprawl.
+They're going to do for health care the same thing that Detroit did for sprawl.

-Only the big guys are gonna Survive.
+Only the big guys are going to survive.

 And it looks like it's nothing but wage and price controls where the doctors take less money and you and I have less disposable income because we're paying more taxes.

-And a third victim is local governments, because once the uh once we begin spending more and more money on insurance, that means I've got less and less money to go to the Walmart and and uh the states take in less sales tax.
+And a third victim is local governments because once we begin spending more and more money on insurance, that means I've got less and less money to go to the Walmart and the state.

-That's that that's that's right, Danny.
+That's right, Danny.

 That's what they mean by capping Medicare.